Arpita-deb/Sales_Data_Analysis/README.md

 2. The term "discount applied" is a bit vague.
 In our case, if the discount applied is 0.05, it could mean one of two things:

       1. **Percentage Discount**: If the discount applied is a percentage, then 0.05 represents a 5% discount.
 This means that the discount amount would be 5% of the unit price.
-You can calculate the discount amount as follows:
+One can calculate the discount amount as follows:

     Discount Amount = Unit Price * Discount Rate